 trademark from the registry; however, some of them are mentioned hereunder

-Removal of a collective trademark
+Removal of a Collective Trademark

 A collective trademark is a trademark owned by an organization.
-Such a collective trademark is used by the members of the organization with a purpose to recognize themselves with a level of quality/ accuracy; geographical origin or such other characteristics as set by the organization.
+Such a collective trademark is used by the members of the organization with the purpose to recognize themselves with a level of quality/ accuracy; geographical origin or such other characteristics as set by the organization.

 Rectification of Trademark